Parre87/projekt1/README.md

 - Media
 The pictures are from **unsplash** and **storyblocks**.
 Both are linked in the readme above, the link is linked next to its images.

+- Mentor Spencer Barriball who helped me with tips, guidance and finding errors during the project.